MayBind/maybind-sdk/sdk/python/README.md

 ## 📄 License

-This SDK is part of the MayBind platform.
+This SDK is part of the Maybind platform.

 ---